zima567/vk-api/README.md

 # REST API + JSON
-Simple rest api application that let user register, signin, add products, view products and filter them.
+Simple REST API application that let user register, signin, add products, view products and filter them.
 This project is simple and basic and was realized for an internship.
+The container technology has been used.
+In that case we have 3 containers that communicate on a default_network.
+List of containers:
+- application-backend: contain the API itself
+- application-mysql: contain the mysql server.
+Listen on ports 3307 (host machine):3306 (On docker default network)
+- application-nginx: contain the nginx server.
+API available on `localhost:80/` --- frontend `localhost:80/frontend`

 ## Getting Started